If you are looking for AbiWord, you have come to the right place. We explain what AbiWord is and point you to the official download.

 What is AbiWord?

 AbiWord is a free word processing software that has similarities to how Microsoft Word works.
 You can work with other people on one document.
 It is integrated with the AbiCollab.net service for your online document storage, document sharing with others, and converting your file to other formats.

 It has an MSDI [multiple single document interface].
 What makes it different from other word processors is that it aims to work on multiple platforms.
 This feature is combined with internationalization, the program’s capability to work in multiple languages.
 It currently operates on Windows 95 and later versions, on most UNIX platforms, QNX Neutrino 6,2 and Mac OS X. Support for BeOS has been discontinued.

 Text/Encoded Text is the safest format to use especially if you are unsure of the format that the reader or recipient can recognize.
 This format contains no formatting.
-It is just plain text so any computer can read this format.
+It is just plain text so that any computer can read this format.
 Text is ASCII text that does not support characters not found in normal English punctuation and alphabet.
 Encoded Text recognizes characters and accents from other systems of writing.
 GZipped AbiWord is the native compressed format of AbiWord.
-You can use any program that supports gzip to decompress this format into ordinary AbiWord file.
-This format is ideal if you will send large files on the Internet or to save on disk space.
-It is advisable that you still have a backup of the original or ordinary files because if a a part of the gzipped format is damaged, you won’t be able to recover the other contents.
+You can use any program that supports gzip to decompress this format into an ordinary AbiWord file.
+This format is ideal if you will send large files on the Internet or save on disk space.
+It is advisable that you still have a backup of the original or ordinary files because if a part of the gzipped format is damaged, you won’t be able to recover the other contents.
 It is easier to recover an AbiWord file in ordinary format.